MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 ### Timing starts when:
 * Any controllable player movement.
 (Moving, crouching, punching, etc).
-* Any damage is taken to player.
-(Mobs attacking you, starvation, drowning etc)
+* Any damage is taken to player (Mobs attacking you, starvation, drowning etc).
-* Any other visible input.
-(Opening inventory etc).
+* Any other input that is visible input/advantageous.
+(Open inventory etc).
-* Any player does any of the above.
+* Any player that does any of the above.
 (For Cooperative runs).
 * When the action takes place.
 (For Touchscreen runs).
 ### Timing does NOT start when:
-* Changing perspective's
+* Changing perspective's.
 * Emoting.
 * Pausing the game.
+(Before starting the run).
-* Being pushed by spawning inside of a block.
+* Any forced movement.
+(Spawning inside of a block, water moving the player etc).
-* Water moves the player
 * Inputs that have no impact or effect.
 (Right clicking nothing, pressing unbounded controls etc).
 * A button is touched (For Touchscreen runs).